niklas-heer/dotfiles/notes/Tools/README.md

 - [DigitalOcean](https://www.digitalocean.com/) is a Hoster focused on developers.
 Having an API for controlling servers is just awesome.
 - [Habitica](https://habitica.com/) is an online task management App which focuses on gamification.
 It's great to get stuff done with you colleges. :wink:
 - If you are looking for a really good email provider try [mailbox.org](https://mailbox.org/).
 They are secure, hosted in Germany and you can use your own domains.
+- I think you already know [Slack](https://slack.com), but it is a great tool for teams.
+If you don't know it already - try it! :smile: